The long anticipated rising interest rate environment may finally have arrived. Since the U.S. presidential election on November 8

-Bonds: Bloomberg Barclays U.S. Aggregate Bond Index; U.S. Credit: Barclays U.S. Credit Index; Intermediate Treasury: Barclays Intermediate Treasury Index; Short Treasury: Barclays Short Treasury Index; Long Treasury: Barclays Long Treasury Index; U.S. HY: Barclays U.S. High Yield Index; Global HY: BofA Merrill Lynch Global High Yield Index; EMD: JP Morgan Emerging Markets Debt Index; Global Equity: MSCI World Index.
+Bonds: Bloomberg U.S. Aggregate Bond Index; U.S. Credit: Bloomberg U.S. Credit Index; Intermediate Treasury: Bloomberg Intermediate Treasury Index; Short Treasury: Bloomberg Short Treasury Index; Long Treasury: Bloomberg Long Treasury Index; U.S. HY: Bloomberg U.S. High Yield Index; Global HY: BofA Merrill Lynch Global High Yield Index; EMD: JP Morgan Emerging Markets Debt Index; Global Equity: MSCI World Index.
 Index returns represent past performance, are not a guarantee of future performance, and are not indicative of any specific investment.
 Indexes are unmanaged and cannot be invested in directly.
 Dates of past 7 Federal Reserve interest rate hike periods: July 1980 – June 1981; February 1983 – August 1984; October 1986 – October 1987; March 1988 – March 1989; December 1993 – April 1995; May 1999 – June 2000; May 2004 – July 2006.

 Indeed, as shown in the chart above, in the past seven Federal Reserve interest rate hike cycles, average bond returns have been positive – not negative.

 Of course, the returns were lower than long-term historical averages and there were some significant downturns, with emerging markets debt (EMD) suffering the most

 , but otherwise most segments of the fixed income market had modest positive average returns, in the single digit range.